Please join us on Wednesday, April 25, 2018, to celebrate Apex for Youth’s 26th Anniversary Inspiration Awards Gala.

 Inspired by their world travels together, Carol Lim and Humberto Leon left their jobs in the corporate fashion sector to start their own company, Opening Ceremony, in 2002.
 Opening Ceremony (OC) has grown from its first NYC store into a global brand and is renowned for scouting emerging fashion talent from around the world and supporting them alongside well-established designers.

-According to its founding principles of exploration and friendship, OC has collaborated with brands and creatives including Google, Intel, Coach, Spike Jonze, Yoko Ono, Terence Koh, Chloë Sevigny and Whoopi Goldberg.
-The OC collection is worn by notables such as Drake, Cate Blanchett, Justin Bieber and members of the Obama family.
+According to its founding principles of exploration and friendship, OC has collaborated with brands and creatives including Google, Intel, Coach, Spike Jonze, Yoko Ono, Terence Koh and Chloë Sevigny.
+The OC collection has been worn by notables such as Drake, Cate Blanchett, Justin Bieber and members of the Obama family.

-OC was elected by Fast Company as one of “The World’s 50 Most Innovative Companies” in 2011, and has received the prestigious Cooper Hewitt National Design Award for Fashion Design.
+Fast Company named OC one of “The World’s 50 Most Innovative Companies” in 2011, and Cooper Hewitt, Smithsonian Design Museum honored OC with the National Design Award for Fashion Design in 2016.
 In July 2011, French luxury group LVMH appointed Leon and Lim as co-creative directors of KENZO, a storied Parisian fashion house founded in 1969 by Kenzo Takada.

 Leon and Lim are advisors to the Parsons School for Design, judges for the LVMH Fashion Fund, as well as members of the selection jury for the ANDAM fashion award, distributed annually in Paris.